mampfes/hacs_waste_collection_schedule/doc/ics/abfallkalender_erftstadt_de.md

 ## How to get the configuration arguments

-- Goto <https://abfallkalender-erftstadt.de/> and select your location.
+- Go to <https://abfallkalender-erftstadt.de/> and select your location.
 - Click on `Zum Kalender hinzufügen`.
 - Click on `weiter` without selecting reminder.
 - Copy the link below `Für Google Kalender` or copy the link from the `Abonnieren` or `Download` button.